cognitonow/studio/src/backlog.md

 4.  **Full System Test:** Once the migration is complete, conduct a thorough test of all user flows (booking, messaging, reviewing, etc.) to ensure the application behaves as expected with the live database.

+5.  **Incremental Testing and Verification (New Step):** After each significant migration step (e.g., migrating `getProviders`), create or update a specific test page or component to visually confirm that the new query or mutation is working correctly with the live database.
+This ensures issues are caught early and validates progress.

 ## Features